melowntech/vts-browser-js/README.md

 ### Comparison to CesiumJS library

 The open-source [CesiumJS](https://cesiumjs.org) is an excellent JavaScript 3D mapping library which is widely used and frequently compared to VTS Browser JS.
-The following table might help you to identify the application scenarios where VTS browserJS might be an alternative, or simply a straightforward software platform of choice for your project.
+The following table might help you to identify the application scenarios where VTS Browser JS may be an alternative, or simply a straightforward software platform of choice for your project.

 | Feature | VTS&nbsp;Browser&nbsp;JS | CesiumJS |
 | --- | --- | --- |